-The GCSE Geography course is optional.
 Geography is an exciting course which allows students to study both physical and human themes and investigate the links between them.

 The specification is relevant and topical, focusing on current events and global priorities.
 The Geography GCSE focuses on the changing world and students are encouraged to understand their role in society by considering different viewpoints, values and attitudes.

 Geography at GCSE builds on the knowledge, skills and understanding developed in the Lower School.
-There is no tiered entry; all students sit the same 3 exams giving them the opportunity to achieve any grade from 1-9.
+There is no tiered entry; all students sit the same three exams giving them the opportunity to achieve any grade from 1-9.

 A wide variety of topics are studied, including climate change, poverty, natural features and processes and sustainable resource use.
 There is also a fieldwork element included in the course and a strong focus on developing geographical and analytical skills.

 The course consists of three sections within Geography, assessed in three papers.